Article 1 - General

 - Has not been suspended from Membership, had membership lapse, or had other Membership restrictions or sanctions imposed;

 - Has completed and remitted all documents as required by the Corporation;

 - Has complied with the Constitution, Bylaws, policies and rules of the Corporation; and

 - Is not subject to a disciplinary investigation or action by the Corporation, or if subject to disciplinary action previously, has fulfilled all terms and conditions of such disciplinary action to the satisfaction of the Corporation.

-2.16 Cease to be in Good Standing - Members who cease to be in good standing shall not be entitled to vote at meetings of Members and, where the Member is a Director, at meetings of Directors, or be entitled to the benefits and privileges of Membership until such time as the Board is satisfied that the Member has met the definition of good standing as set out in Article 2.15.
+2.16 Cease to be in Good Standing - Members who cease to be in good standing shall not be entitled to vote at meetings of Members or participate in electronic votes and, where the Member is a Director, at meetings of Directors, or be entitled to the benefits and privileges of Membership until such time as the Board is satisfied that the Member has met the definition of good standing as set out in Article 2.15.

 Article 3 - Finance and Management